berkanozturkk/jwt-generator-bruteforce/README.md

 # jwt-generator-bruteforce
-JW Token generator and decoder.
+JW Token generator and brute force.

 The program uses the jwt library